 Financial instruments that potentially subject the Foundation to concentrations of credit risk consist principally of investments.
 Investments are subject to market risk, the risk inherent in a fluctuating market.
 The brokers/dealers that are the custodians of the Foundation's securities are covered by the Securities Investor Protection Corporation, which provides protection to investors in certain circumstances such as fraud or failure of the institution.
 Coverage is limited to \$500,000, including up to \$250,000 in cash.
-At December 31, 2021, the Foundation's investment accounts included approximately \$643,000 (approximately \$1,607,000 at December 31, 2020) of money market funds recorded as investments in the accompanying statements of financial position.
-One of the Foundation's brokerage firms has additional insurance protection up to \$1,900,000.
+At December 31, 2022, the Foundation's investment accounts included approximately \$88,000 (approximately \$643,000 at December 31, 2021) of money market funds recorded as investments in the accompanying statements of financial position.
+The Foundation's brokerage firm has additional insurance protection up to \$1,900,000.
 None of the insurance protections cover market risk.